 (c) Procedures for filing complaints alleging prohibited personnel practices or other prohibited activities (other than the Hatch Act).
 (1) Current or former Federal employees, and applicants for Federal employment, may file a complaint with OSC alleging one or more prohibited personnel practices, or other prohibited activities within OSC's investigative jurisdiction.
 The Form established by OSC must be used to file all such complaints (except those limited to an allegation or allegations of a Hatch Act violation - see paragraph (d) of this section for information on filing Hatch Act complaints).

-(2) Forms filed in connection with allegations of reprisal for whistleblowing, must identify:
+(2) Forms filed in connection with allegations of reprisal for whistleblowing must identify:

 (i) Each disclosure involved;